In today’s episode, I answer Esther’s question about “everything” and focus on helping her start exercise even though she is already feeling tired.

 - Strength… two or three times a week… schedule it right now!

 - Plan 48 -72 hours between strength workouts.

-- First two weeks: 1 set 15 reps of all exercises Monday and Thurs
+- First two weeks: 1 set of 15 reps of all exercises Monday and Thursday

 - Second two weeks: 2 sets of 15 reps of all exercises Monday and Thursday